moead-framework/framework/README.md

 # For developers

+## Requirements for developers

+    pip install -r requirements-dev.txt

-## build:
+## Tests:

-You can execute unit test with the following command in the git repository:
+You can execute unit tests with the following command in the git repository:

     python3 -m unittest

+## Generate the documentation locally

+The documentation can be generated locally if you want check changes.
+The documentation is generated with sphinx 2.4.4 :

+    pip install -U sphinx==v2.4.4

+You can generate the documentation with the following commands :

+    cd docs/

+    make html

+## Build the package

-The package is build with a github action.
+The package is built with a github action.
 If you want to create manually a new package:

     python3 setup.py sdist bdist_wheel